Whether you like active holidays or just a relaxing week at the beach, a 7-day itinerary on the island of Corfu, Greece can offer you both.

 Best way to explore the island

 Visitors arrive here by plane or by bus/car taking the ferry from Igoumenitsa.
-If you plan to visit it by plane please have in mind, that at the moment there are a lot of flights delayed or cancelled around europe.
-This is due to the collapse of a big global travel group calle Thomas Cook.
+If you plan to visit it by plane please have in mind, that at the moment there are a lot of flights delayed or canceled around Europe.
+This is due to the collapse of a big global travel group called Thomas Cook.

-In case your suffer from such a bad luck there are ways to get some money back for delayed flights.
-Platforms like Flightright take care of the compensation process for delayed flights.around europe.
-They save you a lot of time and nerves when it comes to claiming for compensation.
+In case you suffer from such bad luck there are ways to get some money back for delayed flights.
+Platforms like Flightright take care of the compensation process for delayed flights around Europe.
+They save you a lot of time and nerves when it comes to claiming compensation.